• Skip to primary navigation

 Usually, actinic keratosis appears on the face and other parts of the body in which the skin is exposed to the sun.
 It may begin as a tiny spot and may progress up to an inch in diameter.
 Once you notice scaly bumps on your skin, you should see a doctor immediately.

-Sometimes it is difficult to identify a cancerous spot to non-cancerous ones.
+Sometimes it is difficult to identify a cancerous spot from non-cancerous ones.
 That’s why it’s important to see a doctor before the lesions persist or bleed.

 This skin condition may happen to anyone.
 But, some people are more prone to AK including the following: